 We have adopted the following revenue recognition policy related to the sales of Xclair® Cream, Numoisyn® Liquid and Numoisyn® Lozenges.
-We recognize revenue from these product sales when persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; the price is fixed and determinable; and collectability is reasonably assured
+We recognize revenue from these product sales when persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; the price is fixed and determinable; and collectability is reasonably assured.

-As we offer a general right of return on these product sales, we must consider the guidance in FAS No. 48, "Revenue Recognition When Right of Return Exists" ("FAS 48") and Staff Accounting Bulletin No. 104 "Revenue Recognition" ("SAB 104").
+As we offer a general right of return on these product sales, we must consider the guidance in ASC 605, and ASC 605 - 10.
 Under these pronouncements, we account for all product sales using the "sell-through" method.
 Under the sell-through method, revenue is not recognized upon shipment of product to distributors.
-Instead, upon the shipment of product to distributors, we record deferred revenue at gross invoice sales price, and classify the inventory held by the distributors as deferred cost of sales at the carrying value of the relevant inventory.
-We recognize revenue when such inventory is sold through to the end user based upon prescriptions filled.
-To estimate product sold through to end users, we rely on third-party information, including information obtained from significant distributors with respect to their inventory levels and sell-through to customers, and third-party market research data.
+Instead, we record deferred revenue at gross invoice sales price and deferred cost of sales at the cost at which those goods were held in inventory.
+We recognize revenue when such inventory is sold through to the end user.
+To estimate product sold through to end users, we rely on third-party information, including information obtained from significant distributors with respect to their inventory levels and sell-through to customers.